Street Design Guideline adopted

 Have your say

-Between 15 March and 26 April 2023, Council invited the community to find out more on the draft Central Coast Street Design Manual by:
+Between 15 March and 26 April 2023, Council invited the community to learn about the draft Central Coast Street Design Guideline and share their feedback by:

-- Reading the draft Central Coast Street Design Manual, Standard Drawings and Technical Specifications (available in the document library on this page)
+- Reading the draft Central Coast Street Design Guideline, Standard Drawings and Technical Specifications

 - Attending a drop-in information session at: